- Benefits and Services

 A Nevada Veterans Advocate (NVA) is a person who helps educate active military members, guard/reserve members, Veterans, and their families about benefits and opportunities they may be eligible for.
 Simply put: Nevada Veterans Advocates learn about veterans benefits and resources in order to share that information with their local communities.

 Thank you again for your interest in helping others!

 Click here for a full list of NVA Course Slide Presentations!

 Enroll in and complete the Nevada Veterans Advocate Course…either to help advise others…or to learn about State of Nevada and federal VA benefits that you might benefit from!

-The course consists of 20 courses answering the most critical and common questions asked by veterans seeking assistance.
+The program consists of 20 online courses answering the most critical and common questions asked by veterans seeking assistance.

-Upon completion of the course, participants can contact the NVA Program Coordinator, McKensie King at 775-321-4708 or email at Kingm@veterans.nv.gov to request certification.
+Upon completion of the course, participants can contact the NDVS Training Officer, Justin Prazak at 775-321-4719 or email at Prazakj@veterans.nv.gov to request certification.

-Once certified, participants will receive a Certificate of Completion, a State of Nevada Veterans Resource Directory, and a Nevada Veterans Advocate shirt.
-Then, sign up to become a volunteer at NDVS outreach events!
+Once certified, participants will receive a Certificate of Completion, a Nevada Veterans Advocate shirt, and be put in touch with an outreach director in the advocate’s area to become a volunteer at NDVS outreach events!